helmetroo/fetch-twitter-bookmarks/README.md

 <a name="important"></a>
 # IMPORTANT

-This project is in flux.
+This application is in flux.
 Breaking changes to internal architecture should be anticipated until I decide to cut version 1.0.0.

 This application relies heavily on the idea that you can log in to Twitter via a browser, and leverage the above mentioned API endpoint to pull bookmarks from.
-Twitter may change access to their API endpoint, including the data available to you, or the structure of said data from this endpoint, at any time.
+Twitter may change access to their API endpoint, including the data available to you, or the structure of said data from this endpoint, at any time, without notice.

 Because this application uses a headless browser to log in on your behalf, you'll receive login notifications like the ones I did below.
 When you run [tests](#testing), you'll probably see several of these.
 If you login frequently, Twitter may ask you to sign in with your username/phone only.